Increase the value of your business!

 At international level, we highlight the Patent Cooperation Treaty (PCT) route, in which we file a patent application that allows the extension of the protection to more than 145 countries.
 In the case of industrial designs, The Hague system can be used, which enables internationalization to 65 countries.

 At regional level, there are a number of agreements which also aim to simplify the bureaucracy involved in the internationalization of industrial property rights.
-For example, the European Patent system, valid in more than 30 countries in this continent, or the European Union Intellectual Property Office (EUIPO), valid for designs within the 28 member states of the European Union.
+For example, the European Patent system, valid in more than 30 countries in this continent.

-What are the time limits for protecting my patents and designs internationally?
+What are the time limits to internationally protect my patents and designs?

 For industrial designs, you have 6 months to carry out the internationalization without losing the priority date.

-In order to protect your invention internationally, it is vital to adhere to these deadlines of 12 months for patents and 6 months for industrial designs.
+In order to internationally protect your invention, it is vital to adhere to these deadlines of 12 months for patents and 6 months for industrial designs.
 Failure to comply with these time limits will lead to your rights not being granted in the remaining jurisdictions.